NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/AppHost/README.md

 # How to run the Cohort Manager backend solution with .NET Aspire

+## Overview

+The .NET Aspire AppHost project acts as an orchestrator for running the Cohort Manager solution.
+The AppHost project is configured to run the dependencies (db, azurite, service bus, etc) in containers and run the functions natively.

 ## Prerequisites

 - .NET 8.0 or later
+- Azure Functions Core Tools
 - A container runtime (Docker or Podman)

 ## Steps